 I’m in pink.
 She’s in blue.
-I was born in 1965 and she was born in 1966, just sixteen months later.
+She was born sixteen months after me.
 You might imagine that we grew up braiding each other’s hair and playing Barbies together.
 You might picture us whispering secrets from our matching twin beds covered with pink chenille bedspreads.
 You might think I am lucky to have a sister so close in age.

 You’d be wrong.

-My sister and I have never been friends.
-Sure, we were housemates for seventeen years, but never, ever friends.
-I had little patience with her when we were girls.
-I didn’t want to play with her–she did not follow rules, she was a slob and she couldn’t fold a blanket into a neat square.
-She whispered at night, keeping me from sleep.
+My sister and I were never friends.
+Sure, we lived under the same roof for seventeen years, but we were never, ever friends.
+We were so different as little girls.
+I had no patience with her.
+I didn’t want to play with her–she did not follow rules, she was messy and she couldn’t fold a blanket into a neat square.
+(That really bugged five-year old me.)
+She whispered at night, keeping me awake.
 She left sandwiches under the bed.
 She bit me more than once.

-By the time we were in junior high, our parents had divorced.
-She took it hard.
-I will never forget seeing her in the kitchen while my mother packed boxes.
-Tears streamed down her face.
-She cried–the ugly cry, as Oprah would say–at my mother’s wedding, too.
-Her grief swallowed her whole and I couldn’t muster up any sympathy.
-My own distress preoccupied me.
-I found her display of emotions embarrassing and dangerous.
-I pulled away even more.
+By the time we were teens, our parents had divorced.
+I will never forget seeing tears stream down her face in the kitchen while my mother packed boxes.
+She ugly cried at my mother’s wedding a year later.
+Her grief swallowed her whole.

+My sister struggled.
 Everything I was, she was not.
 I overshadowed her, but not with malice.
-In fact, I didn’t give any thought to her at all.
+In fact, I didn’t give it a second thought.
 I sound so ruthless, but in my family, it was every man for himself.
-I found her embarrassing.
-I wanted distance between us.
+We were very separate, isolated in our own bedrooms, never hanging out together.
+She was a grade behind me in school but I never saw her on campus.

 When we were in college, we became pen-pals.
 She had pen-pals all over the world.
 I was just another name on her list.
-We exchanged the most cursory correspondence, nothing of substance, nothing emotional.
-My letters to and from her had no depth, but they were regular.
+We exchanged pleasant correspondence, but we didn’t share our hearts.
+I always answered her letters, though, and tried to share my life.

 I remember the last time we argued.
 I was newly married and she was newly employed as a language instructor in Japan.
 She’d come to visit.
-My youngest sister, my mom, my sister and I drove to the house we grew up in, the house in Whispering Firs.
-(My youngest sister was born in the master bedroom of that house, as a matter of fact, attended only by my completely unprepared father, but that’s another story.)
-The house was for sale and my sister had arranged with a real estate agent for us to tour it.
+My youngest sister, my mom, my sister and I drove to the house in Whispering Firs where we spent our elementary school years.
+(My youngest sister was born in the master bedroom, as a matter of fact, attended only by my completely unprepared father, but that’s another story.)
+The house was for sale and my sister had arranged a tour.
 (I think she lied to get us in, actually.)

 After our nostalgic tour of the shrunken house (it seemed so much bigger back then) we discovered my youngest sister had locked her keys in the car.
 We stood in the driveway, helpless, hapless.
 My mother suggested asking a state patrol officer friend a few streets over for help.
 That plan failed.
 Then my sister mentioned she had a AAA membership.
 Hooray!
 We were saved!

-We argued loudly and I pointed out her failures to her, as if she hadn’t noticed them before.
+We argued loudly and I admit I veered off topic, pointing out her failures, as if she hadn’t noticed them before.
 I was unkind and mean.
 She was worse.

 Eventually, we called AAA.

 And so it went.
 We continued being pen-pals.
-At one point, I wrote, “Let’s start over.
+As years passed and I had children, I thought maybe we could begin again.
+I wrote, “Let’s start over.
 Tell me what you like.
 What color?
 What music?
 What dreams do you have?”
 She said she didn’t have time to answer my questions.

 Despite my misgivings and vows, I did keep trying.
+I really did.
 After all, my dad was dead (when I was 24 and she was 23) and she had no one but family.
-No husband, no boyfriend, no children, few friends.
-I extended myself to her, probably out of guilt, maybe to atone for my earlier sins, perhaps to redeem my junior high self.
+No husband, no boyfriend, no children.
+We were family.
+I extended myself to her over and over, probably out of guilt, maybe to atone for my careless teen actions, perhaps to redeem my junior high self.

-When I became pregnant for the second time (what do doctors know anyway?), I invited her to photograph the birth.
+When I became unexpectedly pregnant for the second time (what do doctors know anyway?), I invited her to photograph the birth.
 I wanted photographs, but I didn’t want a stranger during those intimate moments.
-She dabbles in photography, had taken classes, so I thought I could share with her the miracle of birth and she could be my photographer.
-I thought it was a great idea, a generous offer.
+She dabbles in photography, had taken classes and owned a fancy camera.
+I thought I could share the miracle of birth and she could be my photographer.
+I thought my idea was a generous offer.

 I went into labor on Labor Day.
 My contractions were two minutes apart when my midwife arrived.
 By then, I was flinging myself to the ground and howling.
-In the moments between pains, I telephoned my sister.
+Between pains, I telephoned my sister.
 When she arrived, I was in the birthing tub, clutching the edges of the pool, screaming through the contractions.

 In the following days, my sister brought the packets of pictures to me.
 (Obviously, this happened in pre-digital days.)
-She told me to look them over and decide which ones I wanted reprints of.
+She told me, “Look them over and I’ll get reprints.”
 I said, “Why?”
-She told me she just wanted to keep the pictures with her.
+She told me she wanted to keep the pictures with her.
 I said, “Why?”
-She hemmed and hawed and admitted, “I want to show them to people.”
+She hemmed and hawed and finally admitted, “I want to show them to people.”

 Ding-Ding-Ding-Ding!
 Alarm bells went off in my postpartum head.
 “Who?”
 I said, dumbfounded.